chiselstrike/chiselstrike/docusaurus/docs/login.md

 browser-side.

-We currently only support login via GitHub, using a test OAuth app named `TestAppOne`.
+We currently only support login via GitHub, using a test OAuth app named `ChiselStrike Beta`.
 In the future, we will support multiple OAuth providers with client-specific OAuth identities.

 :::